Current Masters Student Resources

 Program of Study

-Upon formal acceptance into the department, an advisor and supervisory committee is assigned to each student.
-The purpose of the advisor is to help a student understand program requirements, designing appropriate experiences consistent with the individual's background and level of expertise, and provide supervision and feedback as the student completes the creative project or thesis.
+The purpose of the advisor is to help a student understand program requirements, design appropriate experiences consistent with the individual's background and level of expertise, and provide supervision and feedback as the student completes the creative project or thesis.

 Supervisory Committee Members

 If a change in the membership of the committee is desired, a new Supervisory Committee Approval form is required.
-Contact Teresa Simonsen for more information.
+Contact the Graduate Program Coordinator for more information.
 Committee members are not to be changed within six weeks of the final defense.

 - All course work must be preplanned in conjunction with the student's supervisory committee.
 Each student's program of study is first approved by the advisor, then the supervisory committee and department head, and finally by the School of Graduate Studies.